renato696/Rust/README.md

 # Rust
-Rust repository for learning projects in Rust
+Rust repository for learning projects in Rust in 2024